ByAUJay

 - Clique (Proof of Authority)

-- Ethash (mainnet compatibility)
+- Ethash (for mainnet compatibility)

 - Privacy:

-- Orion or Tessera for private transactions.
+- You can use Orion or Tessera for those private transactions.

 - Networking & Compatibility:

-- Fully compatible with Ethereum mainnet.
+- Totally compatible with the Ethereum mainnet.

-- Supports both permissioned and public networks.
+- Works well with both permissioned and public networks.

 - Key Features:

-- RPC and JSON-RPC API compatibility.
+- It has RPC and JSON-RPC API compatibility for smooth integration.

 Practical Deployment & Configuration